-Unsworth and his team at Information VP look for solutions with an established and repeatable use case, and customers that can be called to validate that story.
+Unsworth and his team seek out solutions with an established and repeatable use case, and customers that can be called to validate that story.
 They are looking for a consistent story that illustrates what winning looks like for the customer.

 “We like to see things that are highly repeatable, the same buyer, the same buyer titles, the same problem, and a company that’s able to sell that over and over and over again.
 That repeatability, or that early evidence of a repeatable sales cycle, is a key factor in what we look at for a Series A. Usually for us, those companies are approaching about $1MM in annual recurring revenue, so that’s a bottom watermark for us.”

-Unsworth was clear that there are great examples of successful companies that have multiple use cases and customer stories, and that other VCs may seek out organizations that have multiple customer journeys.
-Each VC will have their own criteria and investment thesis, so it’s smart to do your research when you’re pitching.
+It's also worth noting that there are great examples of successful companies with multiple use cases and customer stories, and that other VCs may seek out organizations with these multiple customer journeys.
+Each VC will have their own criteria and investment thesis, so it’s smart to do your research before pitching.

 3. Size and State of the Market

 Information VP looks for a combination of factors in the size and state of the market.
 They often shy away from companies that are the first entry into a market.

 “We may lose out on some big outcomes as a result of our stance, but we’ve been in companies where they’re the first solution in a market, and they’re trying to build a new class of software—and that’s a very long way to go.
 When you have incumbents that are either legacy vendors or competitors, then you’ve got people educating the market about why they need this software.”